Address:

 We want to reward your organization for helping keep Richmond litter free.

-- After completing 10 (ten) documented cleanups, we will recognize your organization with a custom Adopt-A-Spot Sign with your organization's name
+- After completing 10 (ten) documented cleanups, your organization will be eligible to receive a custom Adopt-A-Spot Sign with your organization's name

 - The sign will be installed in the selected area where you have been working